zarf-dev/proposals/0053-bundle-format/README.md

 3. **Lack of keyless signing support**: Does not support keyless signing/verification
 4. **Lack of portability**: Public key distribution adds an additional artifact for every unique keypair that must be retrieved - zarf does not handle this natively

-These gaps create confusion for users deploying Zarf in different environments across many Zarf packages and may lead to security misconfigurations.
+These gaps create confusion for users deploying Zarf in different environments across many Zarf packages and may lead to security misconfigurations, denial of deployment, or otherwise reduced trust in the package delivery process.

 ### Goals